person-al/person-al.github.io/_posts/2021-08-23-🌱-smart-contract-design-is-holding-nfts-back-because-of-one-flaw.md

 last_modified_at:
 tags: nft
 ---
-Cointelegraph recently wrote an article entitled "[[Blockchain tech is holding NFTs back because of these three design flaw[Blockchain tech is holding NFTs back because of these three design flaws](https://cointelegraph.com/news/blockchain-tech-is-holding-nfts-back-because-of-these-three-design-flaws)]", which almost nails the problem with NFTs, but not quite.
+Cointelegraph recently wrote an article entitled "[Blockchain tech is holding NFTs back because of these three design flaw[Blockchain tech is holding NFTs back because of these three design flaws](https://cointelegraph.com/news/blockchain-tech-is-holding-nfts-back-because-of-these-three-design-flaws)(https://cointelegraph.com/news/blockchain-tech-is-holding-nfts-back-because-of-these-three-design-flaws)", which almost nails the problem with NFTs, but not quite.

 The article argues that the three "blockchain" problems holding NFTs back are:
 1. The images aren't stored on the blockchain.
 Making what you actually own unclear at best, and hackable and lossy at worst.